TCT-web3/TCT-Geth/develop.md

 - [`LegacyTx`](core/types/tx_legacy.go#L27)
 - [`DynamicFeeTx`](core/types/tx_dynamic_fee.go#L28)

-Finally, simplistic hypoHash is added before a transaction is executed in evm which is in `applyTransaction` function.
+Finally, simplistic `hypoHash` is added before a transaction is executed in evm which is in `applyTransaction` function and `Hypohash` is carried with transaction in [`transaction.go`](core/types/transaction.go#L51).
 More details can be found in [retrieveHypoHash](core/state_processor.go#L354).
-Future plan is that we might deploy a hypothesis service on IPFS and retireve from IPFS.
+Future plan is that we might deploy a hypothesis service on IPFS/Infura and retireve from IPFS/Infura.

 ## Feature 2: get value of var in contract while interacting
 Given the hypothesis file [here](https://github.com/TCT-web3/demo/tree/aug2023/web-demo/uploads), for example, in file `theorem_reentrancy.json`: